lblod/ember-rdfa-editor/.changeset/tall-tools-wink.md

 ---
-"@lblod/ember-rdfa-editor": major
+"@lblod/ember-rdfa-editor": minor
 ---

 Update icon usage to inline SVGs instead of using svgiconset.
-BREAKING: minimum supported ember-appuniversum version is now 3.4.1.
-This is required to support passing icon components in order to use inline SVGs that can be supported in unusual hosting environments.
+BREAKING: update minimum supported ember-appuniversum version to 2.17.0 If using ember-appuniversum version greater than 3.4.1, icon components are now used instead of string icon names, this uses inline SVGs that can be supported in unusual hosting environments.